opendaylight/netvirt/docs/specs/conntrack-based-snat.rst

 the new connections needs to go through the controller.The number of flows grows linearly with the increase in the vms.
 Also the current implementation does not support ICMP.

+The current algorithm for selecting the NAPT switch does not work well with conntrack based SNAT.
+For a NAPT switch to remain as designated NAPT switch, it requires at least one port from any of the subnets present in the router.
+When such a port cease to exist a new NAPT switch will be elected.
+With the controller based implementation the failover is faster as the NAT flows are reinstalled to the new NAPT switch and should not lead to termination of existing connection.
+With the conntrack based approach, the translation will be lost and the newly elected switch will have to redo the translation.
+This will lead to connection timeout for TCP like connections.
+So the re-election needs to be prevented unless switch is down.
+Also the current implementation tends to select the node running the DHCP agent as the designated NAPT switch as the DHCP port is the first port created for a subnet.

 Use Cases
 ---------
 The following use case will be realized by the implementation